jerryhgladinet/docs/deploy/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

       The database contains persistent information for the system.
-      Database is a critical component for the smooth operation of the CentreStack server farm.
+      A Database is a critical component for the smooth operation of the CentreStack server farm.
-      Local database with latency less than 10 milliseconds is recommended.
+      A Local database with latency less than 10 milliseconds is recommended.

-      In order for all worker nodes be in the same server farm, they need to point to the same database.
+      In order for all worker nodes to be in the same server farm, they need to point to the same database.